mateja82/unicorn/README.md

 # Unicorn Project

-Unicorn Project is an open source Cloud Learning initiative.
-If you are one of these, you're in the right place:
+Unicorn Project is an **open source Cloud Learning Plarform**.
+If you want to improve your skill in Cloud, Serverless, Web development in Cloud (frontend and backend) - **you're in the right place**!
+Keep reading.

+## Unicorn Project Mission: Make you a Cloud Ninja

+Cloud Ninja may mean Cloud Developer, Cloud Engineer or a Cloud Architect.
+Think about what YOU want it to mean.
+If you are one of the following, you definitely belong here:

 - Developer, who wants to go deeper to Cloud and DevOps.
 - SysAdmin, who wants to go deeper to Cloud and DevOps.